-If your WordPress site has been blacklisted by Google or other website security authorities, you can use their diagnostic tools to check the security status of your website.
+If your WordPress site has been hacked and blacklisted by Google or other website security authorities, you can use their diagnostic tools to check the security status of your website.

 If you have added your site to any free webmaster tools, you can check their security ratings and reports for your website.
 If you do not already have accounts for these free monitoring tools, we highly recommend that you sign up as they are free to use:

 Now that you have information about malware locations, you can remove malware from WordPress and restore your website to a clean state.